lodrixoll/AITC-Frontend/README.md

 AITC-Frontend
 ====================
 Welcome to the AITC-Frontend repository.
-This project is a React-based application designed to provide a comprehensive dashboard for managing transactions, emails, calendar events, and more.
-It leverages TailwindCSS for styling and includes a variety of features such as authentication, dynamic routing, and form handling.
+This project is a React-based application designed to provide a comprehensive dashboard for managing real estate transactions, emails, calendar events, and more.
+It leverages TailwindCSS for styling and includes a variety of features such as authentication, dynamic routing, and form handling. r n

 To Do
 ---------------
 - [ ] fix page refresh authentication bug
-- [ ] Transactions page frontend
+- [x] Transactions page frontend

 Branching Strategy